Klaviyo vs Mailchimp: Which Is Better for Ecommerce in 2026?

 Best For

-Ecommerce stores, Shopify & WooCommerce brands
+Ecommerce businesses, Shopify & WooCommerce brands

 General marketers, content-first businesses